How do we know you aren’t making up all these stats about numbers of flights and people affected?

 It’s good for the economy

 It isn’t.
 It’s aimed at profit for shareholders and investors.
 The development aims to attract a low cost carrier for more holiday travel.
-The economic reports used n the planning application are based on the impact of bigger airports which carry a lot of freight – this is where the benefit to the economy lies.
-Outbound tourism – and most Southampton passengers are outbound – takes money out to the economy to be spent abroad.
-The economic assessment completely ignores financial harms such as outbound tourism, house price reductions under the flight path, and the costs of mitigating all the increased deprivation and damage to health that will occur.
+The economic reports used in the planning application are based on the impact of bigger airports which carry a lot of freight – this is where the benefit to the economy lies.
+Outbound tourism – and most Southampton passengers are outbound – takes money out of the economy to be spent abroad.
+The economic assessment completely ignores financial harms such as outbound tourism, house price reductions under the flight path, and the costs of mitigating all the increased deprivation and damage to health and the environment that will occur.
 Here’s our letter about the impact of the proposed development on the economy and jobs.

 It will be good for business